jwkicklighter/guides/security/application.md

 Identifying what can go wrong is what is most often [written about when discussing threat](https://www.owasp.org/index.php/Application_Threat_Modeling) modeling.
-There are [many techniques](https://insights.sei.cmu.edu/sei_blog/2018/12/threat-modeling-12-available-methods.html), but the summary is:
+There are [many thread modeling techniques](https://insights.sei.cmu.edu/sei_blog/2018/12/threat-modeling-12-available-methods.html), but the summary is:

-1. Figure out what an attacker can do on your app.
+1. Create a list of what an attacker can do on your app.
 For a Web app, they might be able to spoof HTTP headers, submit malicious data, or embed a Web page in an `iframe`.
-2. Identify the weak points of the app.
+2. Add to the list the the weak points of the app.
 These will likely be places where you are doing something non-standard, which the frameworks don't know how to protect.
-3. Prioritize these.
+3. Prioritize this list.
 Take into account factors such as difficulty of attack, likelihood of attack, ease of mitigating the attack, and severity of attack.

 Anything not in the list are things you cannot use as a reason to do something.
 Since the list is prioritized, you can use it to help it to prioritize tickets